SilverRose13/HappyVetClinic/README.md

     - Xor @TODO

 5. Relation model
-    1:*  Clinic - Employee (One clinic can have many employees
+    - 1:*  Clinic - Employee (One clinic can have many employees
-    // Owner - pet (One owner, can have many pets)
+       - Owner - pet (One owner, can have many pets)
-    *:* Visit - Condition (Many conditions can be diagnosed during one visit, but  the same condition can be diagnosed during multiple visits) (@TODO)
+    - many:many Visit - Condition (Many conditions can be diagnosed during one visit, but  the same condition can be diagnosed during multiple visits) (@TODO)